thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Handling Behavioral Issues

 At a competition you may find that you are required to address the disruptive behavior of a competitor or spectator.
 Always be respectful but assertive about addressing poor behavior.
 The specifics of any situation can vary widely and there is no one-size-fits-all solution to handling them.
-The WIC has created a document outlining [Guidelines for Disciplinary Incidents](https://documents.worldcubeassociation.org/edudoc/guidelines-for-disciplinary-incidents/guidelines-for-disciplinary-incidents.pdf), and as a Delegate, read through the document to familiarize yourself with the information contained.
+The WIC has created a document outlining [Guidelines for Disciplinary Incidents](https://documents.worldcubeassociation.org/edudoc/guidelines-for-disciplinary-incidents/guidelines-for-disciplinary-incidents.pdf), and as a Delegate, read through the document to familiarize yourself with the information.

 ## Preparing for Subsequent Rounds